GangaTripathi/BackgroundColorChanger/README.md

 # BackgroundColorChanger
-Just a simple backgroudn Color changer by buttons with the help of HTML ,CSS,JS.
+Just a simple background Color changer by buttons with the help of HTML ,CSS,JS.